The nitty-gritty details of how we run our nonprofit:

 Section 2.
 Regular Meetings.
 The frequency and dates of regular meetings of the Board of Directors shall be fixed by the Board of Directors, normally at its annual meeting.
 The date, time and place of each meeting shall be stated in the notice of meeting.

 Section 3.
 Special Meetings.
-The Directors shall also meet at any other time to transact special business on the call of the Secretary, by any other officer, or by two Directors.
+The Directors shall also meet at any other time to transact special business on the call of the Clerk, by any other officer, or by two Directors.

 Prior to holding a Special Meeting, the Directors must receive written notice of the Special Meeting pursuant to Article IV, Section 4.